 3. Order Drinks Beforehand

-Are you aware that it is possible for you to shop and order ahead with Drizly.com and get all the drinks to be served at your office party delivered straight to you?
+Are you aware that it is possible for you to shop and order ahead with Drizly.com and get all the drinks to be served at your office Party ideas delivered straight to you?
 Companies and office managers that have used Drizly have raved about how convenient and easy it is to order on Drizly for work events.
 It is one less thing that you need to worry about when cleaning up the kitchen or prepping the conference room for some 5 p.m. fun.

 When ordering drinks for Drizly happy hour, here’s what you need to do: Order at least 3 types of beer to appeal to different tastes.
 When it comes to wine, you should have at least one white and one white on hand.
 Dry wine is generally more preferable.
 It is generally advisable to steer clear of the hard stuff unless you plan to serve a pre-mixed cocktail.